cp2mkc0c023760he/2024-Final-Project/README.md

 ## Project Overview

 In the world of financial markets, the ability to predict price movements accurately is crucial, especially in mitigating trading abuses.
 An 'abuser' in our context refers to someone who exploits information or technology to gain an unfair advantage, ultimately profiting at the expense of others.
 If someone as an abuser develops a deep learning model for price prediction, he gains an unfair advantage in the market, putting trading companies at a disadvantage.

 Our goal with is to develop robust forecasting models capable of predicting market prices in order to create strategies and measures to mitigate this problem, thereby safeguarding trading companies from such abuses.

-## LSTM & Transformers Comparision
+## Custom LSTM VS Transformer-Informer Comparision

 **LSTM**, is a type of recurrent neural network (RNN), offer a powerful framework for modeling sequential data.
 With their ability to capture long-term dependencies and remember past information, LSTM architectures excel in analyzing time series data such as financial markets.
 In this project, we explore the efficacy of LSTM networks in forecasting forex prices, harnessing their capacity to learn intricate patterns and dynamics inherent in market behavior.